Locally solvable maximal subgroups in division rings: Locally solvable maximal subgroups

+{\it \textbf{Proof of Theorem~\ref{theorem_1.1}}}.
+Assume by contradiction that $M$ is non-abelian.
+The crux of our argument is to show that $n:=[D:F]<\infty$, for then we know that $D\otimes_F D^{op}\cong {\rm M}_n(D)$.
+Accordingly, we may view $M$ as a subgroup of ${\rm GL}_n(F)$ to conclude that it is actually a solvable group.
+Then, the previous theorem says that $M$ is distinguish from its Hirsch-Plotkin radical, which is the desired contradiction since $M$ is assumed to be locally nilpotent.

-\begin{theorem} Let $D$ be a division ring with center $F$, and $G$ an almost subnormal subgroup of $D^*$.
-If $M$ is a locally nilpotent maximal subgroup of $G$, then $M$ is abelian. \end{theorem} \begin{proof} Assume by contradiction that $M$ is non-abelian.
-We claim that $[D:F]<\infty$.
-Let $T=\tau(M)$ be the unique maximal periodic (hence locally finite) normal subgroup of $M$, and $Z/T$ be the center of $M/T$.
-Since $T$ is normal in $M$, it follows by Lemma \ref{lemma_normalized} that either $F(T)=D$ or $T$ is abelian.
-If the first case occurs, then Lemma \ref{lemma_locally_division} says that $D$ is a locally finite division ring.
-According to \cite[Theorem 3.1]{hai-khanh}, we have $[D:F]<\infty$; we are done.
-Now assume that $T$ is abelian.
-This fact implies that $Z$ is a solvable group with the derived series length of $s\geq 1$, say.
-Since $T$ and $Z/T$ is a characteristic subgroup of $M$ and $M/T$ respectively, we conclude that $Z$ is a characteristic subgroup of $M$.
-Again in view of Lemma \ref{lemma_normalized}, either $F(Z)=D$ or $Z$ is abelian.
+Now, we start our argument by setting $\tau(M)$ to be the unique maximal periodic (hence locally finite) normal subgroup of $M$, and $Z/\tau(M)$ to be the center of $M/\tau(M)$.
+Since $\tau(M)$ is normal in $M$, it follows from Lemma \ref{lemma_3.7} that either $F(\tau(M))=D$ or $\tau(M)$ is abelian.
+If the first case occurs, then Lemma \ref{lemma_3.6} says that $D$ is a locally finite dimensional division algebra.
+According to \cite[Theorem~ 3.1]{hai-khanh}, we have $[D:F]<\infty$; we are done.
+Now assume that $\tau(M)$ is abelian.
+This fact implies that $Z$ is a solvable group with the derived series length of, say $s\geq 1$.
+By Lemma ~\ref{lemma_3.2}, we obtain that $Z$ is a characteristic subgroup of $M$.
+Again, Lemma~\ref{lemma_3.7} implies that either $F(Z)=D$ or else $Z$ is abelian.
 Let us consider the following two possible cases:

 \textit{Case 1: $F(Z)=D$}.